RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Introduction

-In terms of our results purely from the perspective of convergence rates in decentralized optimization under malicious attacks (dynamic MITM attack model), this work makes three significant contributions.
-First, in the strongly convex setting, we establish the geometric convergence rate of the iterate and consensus error to a ball around the origin (Theorem~\ref{inexactlmigeo}).
-The radius of this ball is quantified by factors such as the inexact averaging operation, the algorithm's stepsize, and the coordinate-wise trimmed mean screening method---a filtering approach widely employed in robust distributed~\cite{yin2018byzantine} and decentralized frameworks~\cite{Su2016fault,sundaram2018distributed,yang2019byrdie,Fang2022BRIDGE}.
-Notably, and in contrast to \cite{kuwaranancharoen2023geometric}, this theorem demonstrates that RESIST achieves \emph{exact} convergence at a geometric rate when the local functions at each node are identical, corresponding to the decentralized risk minimization framework under identical data distributions. \looseness=-1

-Second, for loss functions satisfying the Polyak--{\L}ojasiewicz (P{\L}) property~\cite{lojasiewicz1963propriete}, we establish geometric convergence rates of the consensus and function value to a ball around the minimal function value (Theorem~\ref{plrate_theo}).
-The radius of this ball is similarly influenced by the inexact averaging operation, the algorithm's stepsize, and the screening method.
+Second, for loss functions satisfying the Polyak--{\L}ojasiewicz (P{\L}) property~\citep{lojasiewicz1963propriete}, we establish geometric convergence rates of the consensus and function value to a ball around the minimal function value (Theorem~\ref{plrate_theo}).
+The radius of this ball is similarly influenced by the inexact averaging operation, the algorithm’s stepsize, heterogeneity across local objective functions, and the screening method.
 To the best of our knowledge, this is the first work to analyze the P{\L} function class in the context of MITM attacks over decentralized optimization networks.

 Finally, for smooth nonconvex functions (Sec.~\ref{sec_gennonconvex_sub1}), using a diminishing stepsize, we derive sublinear convergence rates for the iterate error from a first-order stationary point of the objective and for the consensus error to a ball around the origin (Theorem~\ref{nonconvexrate_theo}).
-This result matches the best-known convergence rates for centralized stochastic gradient descent methods~\cite{Kento2024SGD} under the same stepsize schedule.
+This result matches the best-known convergence rates for centralized stochastic gradient descent methods~\citep{Kento2024SGD} under the same stepsize schedule.
 Importantly, this error ball vanishes in the decentralized ERM setting as the number of data samples approaches infinity.
-Additionally, we provide a finite-horizon guarantee for the nonconvex setting with a constant stepsize (Theorem~\ref{nonconvexrate_theo_fixedstep}), extending prior work~\cite{WU2023SGD} to accommodate the dynamic MITM attack model.
+Additionally, we provide a finite-horizon guarantee for the nonconvex setting with a constant stepsize (Theorem~\ref{nonconvexrate_theo_fixedstep}), extending prior work~\citep{WU2023SGD} to accommodate the dynamic MITM attack model. \looseness=-1